Vietnamese language in the United States: Arts and literature

 In music and arts, Vietnamese refugees began to build structures for media and entertainment as soon as they began resettling in the US.
 In the beginning, refugee musicians recorded and distributed music cassettes reflecting their exile status, strongly critiquing the communist government while also bringing their audience melodies that bring back to a time of peace.
 In contrast to immigrants from other countries, Vietnamese exiles strongly reject cultural productions that originate from their homeland now under communism.
 In the beginning, Vietnamese Americans watch dubbed Hong Kong and Taiwanese films via VHS for their entertainment needs.
 Starting from the 1980s and 1990s, the variety show Paris by Night by Thúy Nga Productions became a connecting bridge between the various Vietnamese communities around the world.
 The early production titles reflect themes related to exile, like Giã Biệt Sài Gòn (Farewell to Saigon), Giọt Nước Mắt Cho Việt Nam (A Drop of Tear for Vietnam), with anti-communist content as the guiding principle to attract audiences.
 With the changing tastes of the audience as they assimilate into American society, later programs shifted themes away from politics and towards contemporary American culture.
 After the success of Paris by Night, other similar productions soon followed suit, such as Asia Entertainment, Vân Sơn Productions, and Hollywood Night.
 By 2008, Little Saigon in Orange County, California was the largest Vietnamese-language production center in the world, dwarfing Vietnam by a factor of 10.

-Musical genres of Vietnamese music performed in the US include folk music, cải lương, đờn ca tài tử, pop, etc. Because most Vietnamese people in the United States came from the South, these music have roots in southern Vietnam.
+Genres of Vietnamese music performed in the US include folk music, cải lương, đờn ca tài tử, pop, etc. Because most Vietnamese people in the United States came from the South, these genres originated from southern Vietnam.
 Cải lương composers continue to create new works, while mobile theatrical troupes perform nationwide.
 In larger Vietnamese communities, pop music predominates.